Hellmakima/instagram/README.md

 <h1 align="center">﷽</h1>

-# Instagrm Clone (Full-Stack Instagram-like Application)
+# Nmaa – Full-Stack Social Media App

-A full-stack Instagram-like application built using **FastAPI**, **MongoDB**, and **Next.js** Designed with modularity, clarity, and scalability in mind
+A full-stack Instagram-like application built using **FastAPI**, **MongoDB**, and **Next.js** Designed with modularity, clarity, and scalability.

-This project is currently in the early stages of development and is being prepared for migration into a microservices architecture across multiple repositories
+This project is currently in the early stages of development.

 ---